Your local Colchester Solicitors, John Fowlers, shares advice on how to deal with bullying in the workplace along with understanding employment law.

 What is bullying in the workplace?

-Bullying can come in many different shapes and forms and on various levels.
-It can come from a colleague of superiority, a co-worker or anyone else in or around the organisation.
+Bullying comes in various shapes and forms and on numerous levels.
+It can come from any colleague, whether that's one of superiority, a co-worker or anyone else in or around the organisation.

 Here are some examples and warning signs of bullying at work: